gamma-opt/oip-notes/course/part1/lecture06.md

 ### Small problem

-Recall that in {numref}`p1l5:transportation`, we discussed an instance of the transportation problem.
-Here, we show how to solve the problem programmatically.
+Now, we show how to solve the problem programmatically by solving the instance discussed in {numref}`p1l5:food`.
 First, we determine the parameters of our problem.

 ```{code-cell}